List of ab anbars of Qazvin

-Built in 1682 (1093 AH lunar) during the reign of Shah Suleyman I Safavi, located next to the Jame’ (congregation) mosque, with the benefactor listed as Ali Khan-e Nāmi (6, 410).
+Built in 1682 (1093 AH lunar) during the reign of Shah Suleiman I, located next to the Jame’ (congregation) mosque, with the benefactor listed as Ali Khan-e Nāmi (6, 410).
 This ab anbar has a second private stairway that opens directly into the tank, for lay-rubi.
 The Sarooj covered walls are 2.4 meters thick (3, 80) surrounding all sides of the tank.